 The better your BATNA, the greater your bargaining power, note Fisher, Ury, and Patton.
 If you’re already excited about one strong job offer, you can bargain hard in negotiations for another job without worrying about what will happen if the employer won’t meet your needs.
 Awareness of your BATNA will keep you from accepting a worse outcome than you could get elsewhere—and, conversely, from rejecting an agreement that’s better than your BATNA.

 Negotiators often wonder whether they should reveal their BATNA to their counterpart and, if so, when.
-The following six do’s and don’ts will help you manage information about your BATNA with confidence.
+The following six do’s and don’ts will help you manage your BATNA strategy with confidence.

 1. Don’t reveal a weak BATNA.